CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 ...
 ```

 Then we specify the number of CPU threads to use with `-p`.
-Here we've specified `--max-gaps 10` to loci with many or larger gaps to be merged.
-This is above the default of 2, and a result of trying to make the parameters more lax to deal with a multi-species dataset.
-Finally, we set `-n 15`. `stacks` suggests this number be identical to `-M` in the previous step, but as we expect genetic divergence between species to be higher than allelic divergence within, we set this higher here, to the equivalent of 10% divergence over a 150bp read.
+Here we've specified `--max-gaps 10` to allow loci with many or larger gaps to be merged.
+We are trying to make the assembly parameters more lax to deal with a multi-species dataset.
+Finally, we set `-n 15`.
+This flag is the maximum allowable number of differences between loci from different samples.
+The `Stacks` documentation suggests this number be identical to `-M` in the previous step, but as we expect genetic divergence between species to be higher than allelic divergence within, we set this higher here, to the equivalent of 10% divergence over a 150bp read.

 ## Step 3: sstacks